 Supporting Lesbian, Gay and Bisexual Staff

 We are fully committed to equality of opportunity and promoting diversity.
 We value all staff regardless of their sexual orientation.
-Furthermore, we aim to create an environment in which all staff, whatever their sexuality feel equally welcomed and valued, and in which homophobic and other discriminatory behaviour is not tolerated.
+Furthermore, we aim to create an environment in which all staff, whatever their sexuality are equally welcomed and valued, and in which homophobic, bi-phobic and other discriminatory behaviour is not tolerated.

-This guide is aimed at managers who have lesbian, gay or bisexual (LGB) staff in their teams and individuals who might want to be “out” at work.
-The aim is to help managers create an inclusive culture in their workplace and provide the right support to their LGB employees.
+This guide is aimed at managers who have lesbian, gay or bi (LGB) staff in their teams.
+The aim is to support managers with their responsibility for developing an inclusive culture in their workplace and providing the appropriate support to their LGB team members.

-Many LGB staff can find it difficult to fully be themselves in the workplace.
-Not being out about their sexual orientation can have an impact on their efficiency, their ability to build relationships with colleagues and clients, their confidence and their motivation.
+Some LGB staff can find it difficult to fully be themselves in the workplace.
+Not being out about their sexual orientation can have an impact on their performance, their ability to build relationships with colleagues and clients, their confidence and their motivation.
 It can also cause a great deal of stress and anxiety.
-This in turn impacts on the organisation.
+This in turn impacts on our organisation.

-Under the Equality Act 2010 people with different sexual orientations have protection from discrimination.
+Under the Equality Act 2010 sexual orientation is a protected characteristic, whether an individual is lesbian, gay, bi or straight.
 Under the Act, it is unlawful to discriminate on the grounds of someone’s sexual orientation or perceived sexual orientation.
 It also prohibits discriminating against someone because of their association with someone who is lesbian, gay or bisexual.
 This applies to all employers.

 The law says that an employee who has had a civil partnership is entitled to: